 Even the possibly irritating habits of your partner seem to look cute.
 You laugh at your partner’s jokes even though they are lame.
 Both of you are lost in each other’s thoughts.
 You could not be more in love.

 This is naturally the period when you look and feel your best.
 You and your partner seem to like the same things, and agree on everything.
-You are acing the rules of texting while dating, messaging each other many times a day and never forget to surprise each other with gifts.
+You are acing the rules of texting while dating, messaging each other many times a day, and never forget to surprise each other with gifts.
 Such a bliss!

 After some time, you start getting comfortable with each other and all lovey-dovey things take a backseat.
 You are often spotted without make-up and he can be seen lounging around in his boxers.
 A part of you may be freaking out over: The honeymoon phase is over now what!

 Wondering how long does the honeymoon phase last?
 The honeymoon phase usually ranges from six months to one and a half years depending on the relationship.
 There comes a time when you feel like you have done all that you wanted to do with your partner and there is nothing new.

 1. You don’t call each other that much

 There was a time when you both couldn’t do without talking to each other.
 Even if you didn’t have anything to talk about, having him on the other side of the phone was more than enough.
 At times you both would even fall asleep while having late-night conversations.

 2. The excitement has gone

 The butterflies that would flutter in your stomach earlier have now disappeared.
 The combination of thrill, excitement, and nervousness that you would feel before isn’t there anymore.
-You do, of course, feel happy when you see him, but it doesn’t feel the way it used to.
-Seeing him has become a normal part of your routine now.
+You do, of course, feel happy when you see your partner, but it doesn’t feel the way it used to.
+Seeing them has become a normal part of your routine now.